encounterplus/module-packer/README.md

 pdf-pagebreaks: h1
 footer: My Custom Footer Text
 hide-footer: false
+include-in: all
+cover: pageCover.jpg
+print-cover-only: false
 ---
 ```

 **Values:**
 All front-matter values are optional - and default values will be used for anything not specified.
+- `cover`: The name of a cover image for this page/section when printing..
+This cover image will appear on the page before and take up the entire page document.
+- `footer`: If specified, allows custom footer text to be entered.
+Otherwise the footer text follows the format of `Page Name | Parent Name`.
+- `hide-footer`: If true, will hide the footer entirely.
+- `hide-footer-text`: If true, will hide the footer text, but keep the footer background image.
+This is superseded by `hide-footer` if it is true.
+- `include-in`: Defines whether the page will be included in module output or PDF output.
+Valid values are `all` (default), `print`, and `module`, and `compendium`.
+If `compendium` is chosen, the page will be processed for compendium entries, but will not be shown in either print or the module.
+- `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
+The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
+This will only apply when the markdown is being output to an EncounterPlus module.
 - `name`: The name of the page.
-- `slug`: The slug for the module.
-Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
-If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
-Repeats will cause prevent the module from being created.
 - `order`: An order for the page.
 Lower numbers will be placed before higher numbers.
 If two pages share the same order value, their effective order may differ upon each import.
 Pages and groups placed at the same place in the tree will respect each other's group values.
-- `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
-The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
-This will only apply when the markdown is being output to an EncounterPlus module.
 - `pdf-pagebreak`: Element tags that, when specified, will automatically result in the markdown output being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to a PDF.
-- `footer`: If specified, allows custom footer text to be entered.
-Otherwise the footer text follows the format of `Page Name | Parent Name`.
-- `cover`: The name of a cover image for this page/section when printing..
-This cover image will appear on the page before and take up the entire page document.
-- `hide-footer`: If true, will hide the footer entirely.
-- `hide-footer-text`: If true, will hide the footer text, but keep the footer background image.
-This is superseded by `hide-footer` if it is true.
+- `print-cover-only`: If true, and printing to PDF, this will cause the page content not to be output.
+This is useful for having multiple, consecutive pages that are full-images (like maps).
+Generally used in combination with `include-in: print`.
+This value is not used when exporting to a module.
+- `slug`: The slug for the module.
+Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
+If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
+Repeats will cause prevent the module from being created.

 # Markdown Guide